 We are a family of book lovers.
 When the kids were little, we loved Dr. Seuss, Karma Wilson, and Laura Numeroff books.
 But as the kids have grown, the books have grown as well.
 If your kids are growing up and are ready for chapter books, you may enjoy some of our favorites as well.
+Here are some favorite chapter books for early readers.

 This post includes affiliate links.